fareast555/MPC_Notification/README.md

   3. Display the alert view: if (alert) [alert display]; Do not add this alert to your own hierarchy.
 The alert will do everything for you.

-  4. For a delegate callback on tap or pan gestures:
-    -- subscribe to the delegate <MPC_NotificationDelegate>
+  4. For a delegate callback on tap or pan gestures, subscribe to the delegate <MPC_NotificationDelegate>.
+Set the delegate on the instantiated view: myNotification.delegate = self.
+Then implement the delegate method -(void)userDidTapMPC_NotificationView:
-    -- myNotification.delegate = self;
-    -- implement the delegate method - (void) userDidTapMPC_NotificationView:

   **The display will auto dismiss after the display time is reached.
 Any UIGesture will also trigger a dismiss.